0xdeathstalker/whispr-room/README.md

    Enter a room code and your username to join an existing room.

 3. **Chat:**
-   Send messages, see participants, and leave the room when done.
+   Send messages, share any media files, see participants, and leave the room when done.

 ## App Sections